melt-umn/melt-website/silver/ref/decl/terminals/index.md

 terminal Times '*' precedence = 12;
 ```

 The numbers are arbitrary, relative to each other.
-High number means "binds more tightly."
+A higher number means "binds more tightly."

 ### Terminal association